 - provide company tools or software,

 then local authorities may view the worker as a full employee, even if you don’t.
 This opens you up to retroactive taxes, back pay, penalties, and reputational harm.
-Some countries even convert contractors to employees automatically after a certain time.
+Some countries may reclassify long-term dependent contractors as employees.

 Managing international payments